alexylon/alexan.dev/README.md

-## My simple web-resume, made with Rust and compiled to WASM (WebAssembly)
+## My simple web resume — written in Rust, powered by Dioxus, compiled to WebAssembly (WASM)

 (Currently running on my Raspberry Pi and might be slow)